-All week: Class time for continued preparation of Argument #4; Peer Reviews will be next Wednesday, and the Final Draft will be due Friday of next week.
+Monday and Wednesday: Class time for continued preparation of Argument #4; Peer Reviews will be next Wednesday, and the Final Draft will be due Friday of next week.

-WEEK TEN: March 13 - 17
+WEEK TEN: November 28 - December 2

-Monday: Continue prep of Argument #4;

-Wednesday: Peer Review of Argument #4, with Discussion and Feedback;

-Final Draft of Argument#4 due Friday, at the end of class, with your Reflection.
+Monday: Continue prep of Argument #4; Wednesday: Peer Review of Argument #4; Discussion and Feedback; Final Draft of Argument#4 due Friday, at the end of class, with your Reflection.
 Fourth Reflection: Write a two-page evaluation dissecting your work and addressing the comments made in the peer reviews.
 Discuss your improvement as an arguer.
 NOTE: Argument #4 will be returned and grades will be distributed when class meets during Finals Week.

-WEEK ELEVEN: March 22
+WEEK ELEVEN: December 5

-On Wednesday, March 22, FINALS WEEK, class is meeting at the regular time in MKH-209.
+On December 5, FINALS WEEK, class will be meeting at the regular time in MKH-209.
 We will have open discussion about the quality of your experience in WR 122; please be prepared to share your suggestions for improving the course.
 I will take notes !!